Krevace/glass-ceiling/README.md

 Glass Ceiling
 =======================
 Developed for the VT HackViolet Hackathon in around 15 hours.
 The Hackathon had no theme, though suggestions included female empowerment and social good.
 So, my teammate [Tyler](https://github.com/tylerlusczek) and I decided to make "Glass Ceiling", a web-app similar to Glass Door but instead focused on spreading awareness of the issue of the wage gap between genders.
+The final version shown to the Hackathon judges was [here](https://github.com/Krevace/glass-ceiling/tree/25ecc3adcde4344df70b203394ba26a76d0dcaba).

 We spent most of the first half of the Hackathon learning how we would possibly make a website, as neither of us had any experience, though I had worked with MongoDB before in the past.
 By the end, we had a basic understanding of Express.js, Node.js, and Pug.
 We also used sahat's [Hackathon Starter Template](https://github.com/sahat/hackathon-starter), which heavily held our hands in setting up the project and teaching us the fundumentals.
 We're pretty satisfied with the end result.